 Steam Turbine Driven Generators can range widely in size.
-They rarely exceed about 1,500 Megawatts (2 million horsepower) on the top end, and are used on a small scale as well, down to about 500 kw (670 horsepower) on the low end.
+They rarely exceed about 1,500 Megawatts (2 million horsepower) on the top end, and are used on a small scale as well, down to about 500 kW (670 horsepower) on the low end.

-Working principle of a Steam Driven Generator
+Working principle of a Steam-Driven Generator

 In a steam turbine driven generator, heat is generated from a source.
 There is a boiler which contains water and the heat is used to convert it into steam which is of high temperature and high pressure.
-Steam production depends on the flow rate, surface area of the heat transfer and the heat of combustion used.
+Steam production depends on the flow rate and surface area of the heat transfer and the heat of combustion used.
 This steam from the boiler is pushed into the turbine through nozzles, which spins the blades mounted on a shaft.
 The steam turbine consists of a casing to which stationary blades are fixed inside and a rotor has moving blades on the periphery.

-There are two basic types of steam turbine - impulse turbines and reaction turbines; whose blades are designed to control the speed, direction and pressure of the steam as it passes through the turbine.
+There are two basic types of steam turbines - impulse turbines and reaction turbines; whose blades are designed to control the speed, direction and pressure of the steam as it passes through the turbine.
 The generator is attached to the turbine and when the turbine blades rotate, it makes the generator work on the principle of magnetic induction and creates electricity.
 The method of retrieving the electrical energy depends on how it will be used.
 The steam is condensed usually into a condenser.
-Therefore, a boiler, steam turbine, generator and condenser form the main components in a steam powered generator plant.
+Therefore, a boiler, steam turbine, generator, and condenser form the main components in a steam-powered generator plant.
 Steam Turbines can also be made to operate without a condenser as well, but provide a considerably lower power capacity for the same size of turbine.

 - Impulse Turbines: Here, the rotor spins because of high force or the direct push of steam on the blades.